 The Disability Awareness Workshop program was originally designed for upper elementary students, but with a few adaptations, this program has been successfully used at middle schools, high schools, professional development and for community outreach.

 DAW kits have ten hands-on activity stations.
 These include:

 Autism Spectrum Disorders,

 Fine Motor Impairment,

 Learning About Braille,

 Working through the Rochester Community Schools (RCS) Foundation, public and private schools, businesses, churches, scouting troops, and community organizations are allowed the opportunity to rent the DAW kits for private use.
-PAC has three full DAW kits available at the RCS Foundation, which can be rented out at the cost of a standard fee that includes consultation, trainings and set-up depending on the location of the customer.
+PAC has DAW kits available at the RCS Foundation, which can be rented out at the cost of a standard fee that includes consultation and access to training videos/documents.

 The RCS Foundation in collaboration with the RCS Special Education Parent Advisory Committee will provide this opportunity at a fee of:

 $250.00 for one day’s use.
 Actual time is approximately 3 calendar days.

 $500.00 for a school district or large organization to use the kit for approximately 10 consecutive school days.
 We will consider adding more days based on kit availability.